Israel-Hamas: Are 'targeted killings' legal? – DW – 08/01/2024

 Legal experts say a number of different questions impact whether a targeted assassination is legal or not.
 One of the most important is which legal framework the killing is assessed under.
 Domestic law, certain laws of war, and international humanitarian law are among them.

-For example, international humanitarian law (IHL) is applied in times of conflict and actually allows certain violent acts to be committed during fighting.
-But even under IHL, the killing could still be questioned if the victim was not directly participating in hostilities at the time they were killed, Melzer has argued.
+For example, international humanitarian law, or IHL, is applied in times of conflict and actually allows certain violent acts to be committed during fighting.
+But even under IHL, the killing could still be questioned if the victim was not directly participating in hostilities at the time they were killed, lawyers have previously argued.

 Other issues include whether the state that committed the killing was an occupying power, whether it could have stopped the target in some other way (such as by detaining the victim), whether there is robust law enforcement in the area that could have intervened instead, and what sort of danger civilians were in.